aalcara/MassiveAnkiCardGenerator/README.md

 # MassiveAnkiCardGenerator

-Application to turn a list of content in Anki Cards.
+Application to turn a list of words and phrases in Anki Cards.

 I made this to avoid the painful job of clipping and pasting meaning and translation of the words/sentences that I want to memorize, because I know that I will forgot the that meaning ir i don't review it soon.